24 April 2022

 A collection of lone wolves: The simplest way to organize a sales team is to not structure them at all, it's every person for themselves.
 Sales people do their own sales prospecting, develop their own customer base, and qualify and close sales leads themselves.
 This is the typical sales model employed by car dealerships.
 Somebody walks on to the car yard and a sales representative approaches them to see if they need any help.
 The more successful sales reps will have been in the industry many years and generate repeat business through staying in-touch with past customers anticipating when they may be ready to update their car.
 Further, they will have developed extensive referral networks.

-Lone wolves with sales territories: The selling-scape is divided-up and each sales rep is allocated their "patch" or "turf".
+Lone wolves with sales territories: The Lone Wolves structure has two key problems.
+Inefficiencies can occur when one steals another sales rep's customer or a segment of the market is neglected.
+The solution is to allocate territories.
+The selling-scape is divided-up and each sales rep is allocated their "patch" or "turf".
 Sales territories can be divided by geography, industry, account size, products or product groups, or simply assigned specific customers.
 In some companies, reps are structured to look after key accounts, small accounts, distributors, export sales, and maybe in-bound telephone sales.
-Sometimes firms see advantage is separating the hunters from the farmers, assigning specialists to find new customers and assigning specialists to look after existing accounts (account management).
+Sometimes firms see advantage in separating the hunters from the farmers, assigning specialists to find new customers and assigning specialists to look after existing accounts (account management).